Sangeeta-vishwakarma/Natural-Language-Processing-NLP-/README.md

 # Natural-Language-Processing-NLP-

+## Natural Language Processing for Sentiment Analysis( Restaurant Reviews )
+## Project Overview
+This file includes Restaurant reviews dataset and it's code file which executed in jupyter notebook.
+This notebook demonstrates a classic Natural Language Processing (NLP) pipeline using the Restaurant Reviews Dataset.
+The goal is to classify customer reviews as positive or negative based on textual sentiment.

+### Dataset
+- Name: Restaurant_Reviews.tsv
+- Format: Tab-separated values (TSV)
+- Columns:
+  - Review: Text of the customer review
+  - Liked: Binary sentiment label (1 = liked, 0 = disliked)

+### Approach
+### (i).
+Text Preprocessing
+- Cleaned text using regex to remove non-alphabetic characters.
+- Converted to lowercase.
+- Tokenized and removed stopwords (but retained "not").
+- Applied Stemming using PorterStemmer.
+- Built a corpus of cleaned reviews.

+### (ii).
+Feature Extraction
+Transformed text into Bag of Words (BoW) using CountVectorizer (max 1500 features).

+### (iii).
+Model Training
+- Split data into training and testing sets.
+- Used Naive Bayes Classifier (GaussianNB) for binary classification.
+- Evaluated using confusion matrix and accuracy score.

+### Results
+- Accuracy: ~73% (approx, inferred from typical use of this approach).
+- Confusion Matrix and classification metrics were used to assess performance.

+### Why This Approach?
+- Bag of Words is simple yet effective for small/medium datasets.
+- Naive Bayes is computationally efficient and performs well in text classification.
+- Stemming and selective stopword removal preserve sentiment polarity (e.g., retaining “not” improves context understanding).

+### How Could It Be Better?
+### 1. Use Lemmatization Instead of Stemming
+- Stemming may distort words (e.g., "loved" → "love", but also "worst" → "wor").
+- Lemmatization (e.g., with WordNetLemmatizer) is more accurate linguistically.

+### 2. Switch to TF-IDF
+- CountVectorizer doesn’t consider term importance.
+- TfidfVectorizer weighs rare but meaningful words better.

+### 3. Model Improvements
+- Try Logistic Regression, SVM, or Ensemble Methods like Random Forests or XGBoost for improved accuracy.
+- Consider cross-validation for more robust model evaluation.

+### 4. Pipeline and Modular Code
+- Use sklearn.pipeline.Pipeline for streamlined preprocessing and model training.
+- Organize preprocessing as functions or classes for maintainability.

 This demonstrates basic Natural Language Processing (NLP) techniques using the NLTK (Natural Language Toolkit) library.
 It focuses on NLP Preprocessing Techniques which are:
 ## 1. Customize Remove - Tokenize